 Discrimination because of sexual orientation or transgender status can take many forms.
 If an employer failed to hire you based in any way on your LGBT status, you could have a discrimination claim.
 The same is true if an employer fired you after learning of your LGBT status or your plans to make a gender transition.
 Denial of a common restroom corresponding to your gender identity is also discrimination according to the EEOC.
 Denying equal pay, promotions, or harassing an employee because of LGBT status are also examples.

 The EEOC gives you protections as an LGBT worker just like everyone else in the American workforce.
 You have the right to a discrimination- and harassment-free work environment.
 If anyone infringes upon these rights, take a stand.
 If you’re an employee, go to the correct department at the company and file an official complaint.
 If the company fails to take action to remedy the situation, take your complaint to the EEOC.
 The EEOC will need proof that you filed with your employer, and that your employer failed to take action, before stepping in.

 File a charge of employment discrimination with the EEOC within 180 days of the event.
 You can file your complaint online or in person at a local Florida EEOC office.
 You can report an employer to the EEOC as a job applicant or former employee as well.
 The EEOC might take steps to solve the issue, such as order mediation with your employer.
 Your next move should be to call our lawyers for legal representation during mediation and other legal processes.

-Florin Gray Bouzas Owens has experience helping clients achieve settlements or jury verdicts for workplace discrimination claims in Tampa.
+Florin Gray Bouzas Owens, LLC has experience helping clients achieve settlements or jury verdicts for workplace discrimination claims in Tampa.
 We want to provide assistance to members of Tampa Bay’s LGBT community when an employer, coworker, or other party steps on their employment rights.
 If you feel someone has discriminated against you or harassed you because of your gender identity, sexual orientation, sex, or gender, contact our firm to learn more about your case.